akshayjshah/blog/content/post/testing-django-fields.md

 in ``INSTALLED APPS``.
 In your test suite's setup method, monkey-patch your settings to include the test app and run Django's ``syncdb`` command, and un-patch your settings in the teardown method.
-Dynamically altering your settings in the test suite keeps your production database clean -- a rogue ``syncdb`` won't suddenly create dozens of useless new tables.
+Dynamically altering your settings in the test suite keeps your production database clean---a rogue ``syncdb`` won't suddenly create dozens of useless new tables.
 My biggest gripe with this approach, though, is that it forces you to separate your test code into two files.
 The tests become much harder to read, and the file of test